ashgupta1971/DualBootLinuxMint/index.md

 * Basic linux command line usage
 * How to set up partitions using the linux *parted* disk utility
+* How to make images of partitions using *Clonezilla* imaging utility.

 It doesn't matter which version of Windows 10
 (32-bit, 64-bit, Home, Professional) or Linux Mint you plan